MicrosoftDocs/Viva/Viva/glint/setup/360-live-cycle-actions.md

 - View if the 360 report is released to the subject, manager, or coach
 - View the end date of the cycle
 - Edit or add a coach
-- Re-open and extend the end date for a subject.
+- Reopen and extend the end date for a subject.
 Use this option when a subject doesn't have enough feedback to meet thresholds to view a report.
 - If a report is generated for a subject, the admin can:
   - Download the report
   - View the online report